AlainParadis/designschool/_topics/illustrator-fundamentals.md

   ### Type in Illustrator

   Create a new Illustrator document with the specifications shown below.
 Use point type and area type where appropriate.
+Create paragraph styles for all the text.
+The *ijustdrive.ca* will need a character style for the *.ca*.

   Save the file into the exercise folder named: <span class="fw500 darkgreen">03-illustrator-type-summative.ai</span>